-Sign up to receive occasional ticket offers, invitations to our special events and our newsletter.
+Sign up to receive concert notices, ticket offers, and invitations to our special events.

 Silent Auction 6:45 PM

 The harmonious voices of UNYC return for the ﬁnal celebration of the season, along with our talented YOUTH CONCERTO COMPETITION WINNERS.
 Certain to be an incredible 35th Anniversary Gift—A ﬁnale like no other!
 Join us for this rousing night of GORGEOUS MUSIC.